Nosebleeds during pregnancy are an odd sign but actually a common and normal early sign of pregnancy for some people.

 Swollen/Tender Breasts During Pregnancy

-Your breasts are affected by all the new/different hormones coursing through your body.
+Your breasts are affected by all the new/different pregnancy hormones coursing through your body.
 For most pregnant women, throughout their pregnancy their boobs will hurt and swell at different times and may stay that way for long periods.

 All gettin’ ready to become a juice bar. 🙂 Sidenote, I am a big fan of taking a breastfeeding class.